YDIB11/Swissdata/index.markdown

     </div>
   </div>

 We packaged everything into an interactive dashboard.
-Enter any ticker and dateâ€”the system fetches real data from Yahoo Finance and calculates the Innovation Score with full breakdown.
+Enter any ticker and date - the system fetches real data from Yahoo Finance and calculates the Innovation Score with full breakdown.

 The next time a major innovation is announced, you can run it through the framework and get an objective assessment of market recognition.